railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 ------------------------

-To set a system up for these examples, create a new database with demonstration data in it, and select the *Minimal Profile* when you log in as the *admin* user.
+To set a system up for these examples, create a new database with demonstration data in it, and select the :guilabel:`Minimal Profile` when you log in as the *admin* user.
 You can enter your own company details when asked, or just select the default of *Tiny SPRL* if you want.

 You'll be asked what View Mode you want during the Configuration stage.
-*Extended Interface* is recommended at this stage, although it's quite a lot more cluttered than the *Simple Interface* because it shows you all the menu options.
+:guilabel:`Extended Interface` is recommended at this stage, although it's quite a lot more cluttered than the *Simple Interface* because it shows you all the menu options.
 You don't need any additional users.